decebals/wicket-pivot/README.md

     PivotDataSource pivotDataSource = ...;
     add(new PivotPanel("pivot", pivotDataSource));

-First you must create a PivotDataSource and second add the pivot panel in your page.
+First of all you must create a PivotDataSource and secondly add the pivot panel in your page.

+If you want to add programmatically some fields on the pivot areas

+    pivotModel.getField("REGION").setArea(PivotField.Area.ROW);
+    pivotModel.getField("SALESMAN").setArea(PivotField.Area.ROW);
+    pivotModel.getField("YEAR").setArea(PivotField.Area.COLUMN);
+    pivotModel.getField("MONTH").setArea(PivotField.Area.COLUMN).setAreaIndex(1);
+    pivotModel.getField("MONEY").setArea(PivotField.Area.DATA);

+You can specify an aggregator for a data pivot field

+    pivotModel.getField("MONEY").setAggregator(Aggregator.get(Aggregator.COUNT));

+    or

+    pivotModel.getField("MONEY").setAggregator(new Aggregator.Count());

+I you want to disply programmatically a grand total on rows and/or columns

+    pivotModel.setShowGrandTotalForColumn(true);
+    pivotModel.setShowGrandTotalForRow(true);

 Demo
 -------------------